WalletScrutiny/WalletScrutinyCom/_hardware/prismicide.md

 ## Product Description

 The product tried to raise funds via [indiegogo.com](https://www.indiegogo.com/projects/prismicide-world-s-most-secure-bitcoin-hardware-wallet-and-anti-prism-platform#/) in 2014.
 Unfortunately, it did not meet its funding goals.
-It then rebranded to Bitcoinpinpad.com, and the device was slightly altered.
+It then rebranded to Bitcoinpinpad.com, and the device was slightly altered but this too was discontinued.
 As PRISMicide, it was described as:

 > PRISMicide is an open security platform based on smart card (www,origamiboard.com) and by far the most secure Bitcoin Hardware Wallet